Political Science (M.A.)

 M.A.
 Non-Thesis Option

-Master's degree students must complete ten courses totaling a minimum of 40 credits for the degree.
+Master's degree students must complete ten courses totaling a minimum of 35 credits and 10 courses of at least 3 credits each for the degree.
 Of the ten courses, two are required: Pro Seminar (POLT 800 Political Science Pro-Seminar) and an introductory statistical analysis course (e.g., PPOL 908), and are to be taken during the student's first year.
 In their final semester, students will enroll in a capstone course, and may choose from POLT 995 Capstone Research Project or POLT 990 Internship Capstone.
 Students should consult with their faculty mentors to select the capstone experience that will best align with their long-term professional goals.

 Students are encouraged to work with the MA program director to identify relevant courses of interest across the College of Liberal Arts graduate offerings.
 The MA program director must provide course approval for elective courses offered outside the department.